MontgomeryLab/tinyRNA/doc/Counter.md

 >**Tip**: The rules defined in your Features Sheet are case-insensitive.
 You do not need to match the capitalization of your target attributes.

 #### Wildcard Support
-Wildcard values (`all`, `*`, or an empty cell) can be used in these fields.
+Wildcard values (`all`, `*`, or an empty cell) can be used in the `Select for...` / `with value...` fields.
 With this functionality you can evaluate features for the presence of an attribute key without regarding its values, or you can check all attribute keys for the presence of a specific value, or you can skip Stage 1 selection altogether to permit the evaluation of the complete feature set in Stage 2.
 In the later case, feature-rule matching pairs still serve as the basis for selection; each rule still applies only to its matching subset from previous Stages.

+#### Tagged Counting (advanced)
+You can optionally specify a tag for each rule.
+Feature assignments resulting from tagged rules will have reads counted separately from those assigned by non-tagged rules.
+This essentially creates a new "sub-feature" for each feature that a tagged rule matches, and these "sub-features" are treated as distinct during downstream DGE analysis.
+Additionally, these counts subsets can be pooled across any number of rules by specifying the same tag.
+We recommend using tag names which _do not_ pertain to the `Select for...` / `with value...` in order to avoid potentially confusing results in class-related plots.

 ## Stage 2: Hierarchy and Overlap Parameters
 | _features.csv columns:_ | Hierarchy | Overlap |